Is your CarMax recall just a recall or are they guilty of selling defective cars?

 Every recall is important and must be taken seriously.

 Potential defects such as faulty brake lights, loose seat belts, brake failures, stuck pedals, lethal airbags and many other issues are often examined by company mechanics, and most dealerships implement a rigorous “checklist” to ensure safety.
 However, sometimes mistakes happen and checkpoints may get overlooked.
+In some cases, dealerships sell cars with frame damage and does not inform the car buyers.

 Unfortunately, overlooking issues like these, that would eventually lead to a Carmax recall, is far too risky.